Understanding Net Energy in Fusion

 Although timelines have shifted due to technical complexity, ITER’s assembly milestones show steady progress, with major components installed and integrated.

-Advances Attained by Private Fusion Companies
+Progress Achieved by Private Fusion Firms

 Private investment has transformed the fusion landscape.
 Companies are pursuing diverse approaches with faster development cycles: